Salt and ice challenge

-The salt and ice challenge is an Internet challenge where participants pour salt on their bodies, usually on the arm, and ice is then placed on the salt.
-This causes a "burning" sensation similar to frost bite, and participants vie to withstand the pain for the longest time.
+The salt and ice challenge is an Internet challenge in which participants pour salt on their bodies, usually on the arm, and ice is then placed on the salt.
+This causes a "burning" sensation similar to frostbite, and participants try to withstand the pain for the longest time.
 The challenge can be recorded and posted on YouTube or other forms of social media.